-In addition to the above, assignments and the additional production-related lab work may be estimated at not less than 25 hours for the year.
+In addition to the above, assignments and the production-related lab work may be estimated at not less than 20 hours for the term.
 This work is variable and will be dependent upon individual production schedules.
-The student will be advised of schedule details as they become available but should expect that such work will likely involve some evening and weekend time.
+Students will be advised of schedule details as they become available but should expect that such work will likely involve some evening and weekend time.

-Students will be expected to have a notebook, a pencil, personal Safety Goggles, a 16ft. standard (Imperial) tape measure, an Adjustable Wrench, and an Imperial measure (Architect's) scale ruler for every lab session.
+Students will be expected to have a 3-ring binder, a pencil, a geometry set, a 16ft. standard (Imperial) tape measure, and an Imperial measure (Architect's) scale ruler for every session.